muratk3n/thirdwave/en/tweets/2020/week14a.md

 everyone.
 Sure rich ppl would get it too but there arent that many of them anyway (isnt that part of the problem to begin with?) so no harm done.
-Hell even some of the rich can end up poor after recent changes in the markets maybe they wld need that check soon!
+Hell even some of the rich can end up poor after recent changes in the markets maybe they'd need that check soon!
 Wouldnt that be something?

 *2020-3-28 14:56:17*